Albanese and Solomons PM to hold talks

-Prime Minister Anthony Albanese is set to meet his Solomon Islands counterpart Manasseh Sogavare in Canberra amid heightened tensions over Honiara’s relationship with Beijing.
+Prime Minister Anthony Albanese will meet his Solomon Islands counterpart Manasseh Sogavare in Canberra amid heightened tensions over Honiara’s relationship with Beijing.

 Mr Albanese will hold talks with the Solomons leader on Thursday.